 Under the Management Agreement, the Asset Management Fee is payable by the Limited Partnership to the Manager.
 The amount paid under the Asset Management Fee for the fiscal year ended December 31, 2017 was nil.
-The amount expected to be paid under the Asset Management Fee for the fiscal year ended December 31, 2018 is nil.
-Net income of the Trust for the fiscal year ended December 31, 2017 was affected by the Manager's decision to waive the Asset Management Fee for the fiscal year ended December 31, 2018 is expected to be affected by the Manager's expected to be affected by the Manager's expected decision to waive the Asset Management Fee for such period.
+The amount paid under the Asset Management Fee for the fiscal year ended December 31, 2018 was nil.
+The amount expected to be paid under the Asset Management Fee for the fiscal year ending December 31, 2019 is nil.
+Net income of the Trust for the fiscal year ending December 31, 2019 is expected to be affected by the Manager's decision to waive the Asset Management Fee for the fiscal year ending December 31, 2019 is expected to be affected by the Manager's expected decision to waive the Asset Management Fee for the fiscal year ending December 31, 2019 is expected to be affected by the Manager's expected decision to waive the Asset Management Fee for such period.